 If you have been suffering from symptoms after ingesting gluten and have tested negative for celiac disease it may be possible that you have non-celiac gluten sensitivity (‘gluten sensitivity’ or sometimes referred to as ‘gluten intolerance’).

-It is important to distinguish between celiac disease and non-celiac gluten sensitivity also known as gluten intolerance.
-According to a 2017 study a lab test should be run prior to going gluten-free to ensure an appropriate diagnosis for long-term management.
-If your celiac disease test is negative but you still have symptoms, you may have non-celiac gluten sensitivity.
+It is important to distinguish between celiac disease and non-celiac gluten sensitivity, also known as gluten intolerance, in order to ensure you get the right care.
+Your doctor can test for celiac disease with a simple blood test.
+If your test results for celiac disease are negative but you still have symptoms, you may then be diagnosed with non-celiac gluten sensitivity.
 Learn more about getting tested for celiac disease.

-Before going gluten-free, complete our celiac disease symptoms checklist and share the results with your doctor to get the conversation about getting testing started.
+Complete our celiac disease symptoms checklist and then share the results with your doctor to get the conversation about getting testing started.